 I want to share a story about a home I recently sold in Mississauga, and how it gives a good example of the ethical dilemma’s faced by real estate professionals every day.

 Just recently I listed and sold a 3 bedroom, detached house located in Central Mississauga.
 The home showed pride of ownership, but aside from that it was a typical house for the area.
 It wasn’t the largest, and it wasn’t the most upgraded.

-Our first step was to research the property and comparable sales.
+Our first step in the home selling process was to research the property and comparable sales.

 What we discovered was that on average, similar homes were being listed just under $700,000 and selling for $720,000-$740,000.

 Whenever I list a home, the first step is to determine market value of the home ‘as is’ meaning what it will sell for today without doing anything.
 Once the baseline value is established, an important part of our documented approach is to identify areas where we can raise the perceived value of the home and help our sellers make more money on the sale.

 Over the years, we’ve developed a proven system that when implemented, allows for our sellers to easily make an extra $30,000+ on the sale that they otherwise wouldn’t have.
 In this case, I was confident that if our seller followed the plan we created for her, she would get her a top dollar sale, with my goal being closer to $770,000.

 Our seller was all-in; she agreed to take care of all minor repairs and upgrades we identified in the initial assessment, do some paint touch ups, have the kitchen cabinets updated, change light fixtures and do a massive declutter.
 Once that was complete Stephanie came in and staged the home with furniture and props in order to prepare it for sale.